hirota-na/2024/README.md

 # cluster2024.github.io
 - [Website preview](https://hirota-na.github.io/2024/)
 - The website is base on IEEE Cluster 2023 site https://clustercomp.org/2023/
-- No jekyll source files found...
+- No jekyll source files found.
+All the html files are manually modified.

 # Main Actions:
 - The items are based on https://github.com/ieeecluster/ieeecluster.github.io/blob/master/2023/README.md .